11 Tips to improve your credit score for a mortgage

 There are three main credit referencing agencies in the UK, and they all use your personal banking information to paint a picture of how well you manage credit.
 This is summarised by a single number, which is your credit score.
 Your credit score is so important: it decides whether you can take out a mobile phone contract, it shapes the amount of interest you pay on your credit card, and it can make or break your property purchase.

 When you apply for a mortgage, the lender will ask one or more of the credit referencing agencies to look into your financial history to help them make a decision.
-Having a good credit score increases your chances of a successful mortgage application – but a bad credit score can mean a rejected application, or more expensive mortgage rates.
+Having a good credit score may increase your chances of a successful mortgage application – but a bad credit score can mean a rejected application, or more expensive mortgage rates.

 11 tips for improving your credit score: